jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-2/EN-template-for-analysis.md

 ### 3.1.
 VIMO Analysis

 Use three hashtag symbols (`###`) to create a level 3 heading like this one.
 Please fo0llow this template when it comes to level 1 and level 2 headings.
 However, you can use level 3 headings as you see fit.

+#### Reliability
 This data is from Government Canada’s 2021 Long Form Census.
 Government Canada is a trusted source, however it is important to note that the data might not fully reflect true numbers.

 The Long Form Census was sent out to 25% of the population across Ottawa, meaning 75% of citizens did not fill it out.
 It does not mean the data collected is “wrong”, however the actual numbers may differ since it was a sample pool.

-Overall, this is not a huge issue, as Statistics Canada states “The long-form sample is evenly distributed geographically to ensure a high degree of reliability of the estimates for all areas of the country,” (statcan, 2021 https://www12.statcan.gc.ca/census-recensement/2021/ref/98-306/2021001/intro-eng.cfm
+Overall, this is not a huge issue.
+Statistics Canada states “The long-form sample is evenly distributed geographically to ensure a high degree of reliability of the estimates for all areas of the country,” (statcan, 2021 https://www12.statcan.gc.ca/census-recensement/2021/ref/98-306/2021001/intro-eng.cfm
 ).

-Additionally, they have taken the care to make sure that while Wards are different sizes, the amount of people responding in ratio does not change.
-On the site they continue and state they “[aim] to grant the same degree of importance to all geographic units of a given size,” (statcan, 2021 https://www12.statcan.gc.ca/census-recensement/2021/ref/98-306/2021001/intro-eng.cfm
+They have also taken the care to make sure that while Wards are different sizes, the amount of people responding in ratio does not change.
+On the site they continue and state they aim “to grant the same degree of importance to all geographic units of a given size,” (statcan, 2021 https://www12.statcan.gc.ca/census-recensement/2021/ref/98-306/2021001/intro-eng.cfm
-)
+).

+#### Issues
-However, I still think this might lead to a discrepancy for outlier communities and minorities.
+Unfortunitely, I still think this might lead to a discrepancy for outlier communities and minorities.
 They still have a smaller percentage providing answers in the census, even if it has been distributed evenly.

 Using smaller numbers as an example, imagine there is a community who makes up 2% of a population.
 2/100 turns into 0.5/25.
 This therefore leaves the minority to be represented by only 0.5 people.
 In this example, it might present inaccurate data about said minorities, perhaps making it seem like a group or even ward has a higher likelihood to have an income of x or y, when only a small cross section of the group had answered.
 It is something that would prevail despite the effort to make sure the survey has been divided equally across geographical land.